arbuh/go-learning/notes/syntax.md

 #### Select

-If a gorouting reads from more than one channel, you should use the `select` statement:
+If a goroutine reads from more than one channel, you should use the `select` statement:
 ```
 select {
     case a := <- ch1: